powerfist01/weAsk/README.md

 # weAsk
-An easy to use and deploy web app built using Flask Live at: https://weask.herokuapp.com
+An easy to use and deploy web app built using Flask.

+Live at: https://weask.herokuapp.com

 # Features: